yjlinotlazy/restrack/README.md

+**NOT USABLE AND PROBABLY ABANDONED**

 # INTRODUCTION

-ResTrack is a resolution progress tracking application that needs to be run locally.
+ResTrack is planed to be a resolution progress tracking application that needs to be run locally.
 See [designdoc](designdoc.md) for more details.

 ### USAGE